 With Vrienden UMC Utrecht (freely translated as ‘Friends of the University Medical Centre Utrecht’) the UMC is looking for investments to gather medical evidence and appoint a researcher to the project for a 3 year period.

-For more information visit the Vrienden UMC Utrecht site here (in dutch / nederlands).
+For more information visit the Vrienden UMC Utrecht site here (in dutch / nederlands), but this seems to have disappeared.